Pinhole Glasses

 with a series of pinhole-sized perforations filling an opaque

-a pinhole camera, each perforation allows only a very narrow beam
+of a pinhole camera, each perforation allows only a very narrow

-of light to enter the eye which reduces the size of the circle of
+beam of light to enter the eye which reduces the size of the

-confusion on the retina and increases depth of field.
-In eyes with
+circle of confusion on the retina and increases depth of field.

-refractive error, the result is claimed to be a clearer image.
+In eyes with refractive error, the result is claimed to be a

-However, a second effect may appear at the common bridge between
+clearer image.
+However, a second effect may appear at the common

-each two adjacent holes, whereby two different rays of light
+bridge between each two adjacent holes, whereby two different

-coming from the same object (but each passing through a different
+rays of light coming from the same object (but each passing

-hole) are diffracted back toward the eye and onto different places
+through a different hole) are diffracted back toward the eye and

-on the retina.
-This leads to double vision (objects having doubled
+onto different places on the retina.
+This leads to double vision

-an image without the pincushion effect around the edges (which
+produce an image without the pincushion effect around the edges

-makes straight lines appear curved).
-While pinhole glasses are
+(which makes straight lines appear curved).
+While pinhole

-claimed to be useful for people who are both near- and
+glasses are claimed to be useful for people who are both near-

 diopters of myopia.
 Additionally, pinhole glasses reduce